vzaar/note-to-recruiters/ntr.md

 Please read our rules for working with us below.
 We don’t want to appear to be difficult to work with (we’re not) but we simply don’t have the time or capacity to manage agencies that don’t want to work with us in this way.

-Agencies/Recruiters not following these rules, will get blacklisted.
+Agencies/Recruiters not following these rules will get blacklisted.
 Equally Agencies/Recruiters who stand out will be listed on the NTR under the ['Recommended Recruiters'](recommended_recruiters.md) section for other businesses to use.

 ## Policy